 The Department of Linguistics offers a secondary field in historical linguistics for PhD students enrolled in other departments at Harvard.
 Historical linguistics, the study of how languages change over time, subsumes both the general study of language change and the history of specific languages and language families.
 The intellectual spectrum thus defined bridges part of the gap between linguistic theory and the areas traditionally known as “philology.”
 At Harvard, the more theoretical aspects of historical linguistics are covered in courses offered by the Department of Linguistics, while courses dealing with the historical linguistics of specific languages are offered both by the Department of Linguistics and the relevant language departments.
 In practice, many graduate students in the classics, Germanic languages and literatures, Slavic languages and literatures, Near Eastern languages and civilizations, and other language-centered departments take courses in historical linguistics as part of their ordinary preparation for the PhD.
 The availability of a secondary field in historical linguistics allows such students to have their work in linguistics officially recognized.

-Requirement: four half-courses, to be distributed as follows:
+Requirement: four courses (16 credits), to be distributed as follows:

 a) One of Linguistics 120 (Introduction to Historical Linguistics) or Linguistics 224 (Historical and Comparative Linguistics)